 Applying to Ph.D.
 Program & Support

 Cornell’s aid package is highly competitive nationally.
-All admitted students are guaranteed a five-year package that includes two years of full fellowship, the opportunity for building a strong teaching portfolio based on a range of courses through teaching assistantships, and four summers of research support.
+All admitted students are guaranteed a six-year package that includes two years of full fellowship, the opportunity for building a strong teaching portfolio based on a range of courses through teaching assistantships, and four summers of research support.

 Fellowships & Assistantships

-Students receive five years of full support.
+Students receive six years of full support.
 The first year of coursework is covered by a Sage Fellowship from the Graduate School, and students are expected to take a full load of four courses per semester while on fellowship.
 The second year of Sage Fellowship is taken while a student is writing the dissertation, normally during the fourth or fifth year.
-During the second, third, and fourth years in the program, students receive support from teaching assistantships, which typically entail teaching responsibilities of 15 - 20 hours per week, teaching different levels of language or introductory literature courses.
+During the second, third, fourth, and sixth years in the program, students receive support from teaching assistantships, which typically entail teaching responsibilities of 15 - 20 hours per week, teaching different levels of language or introductory literature courses.
 One of the distinguishing features of Hispanic and Lusophone Studies at Cornell is the opportunity to teach literature courses during a student’s residence in the program: the introductory survey courses in Latin American, Early Modern Iberian, or Contemporary Spanish literatures, or a Freshman Writing Seminar.